schemapress/Schema/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 1.6.2 =
+In this update, important bugs has been fixed, prevent fatal errors on admin pages and with older versions of Genesis.
+Please, upgrade now to get this fix.

 = 1.6.1 =
 In this update, a bug got fixed and a couple of other enhancements which enhance plugin settings usability has been applied.
 Please, upgrade now to get these enhancements.